When is The Crown season 4's Netflix release date? Cast, trailer and latest news

 CONFIRMED: The Crown season 4 will be released on 15th November 2020 on Netflix.

-Filming for the third and fourth season actually took place back-to-back, which meant that filming for this upcoming season was already well underway by the time season three arrived on Netflix in November 2019.
+Filming for the third and fourth season actually took place back-to-back, which meant that the shoot for this upcoming season was already well underway by the time season three arrived on Netflix in November 2019.

 And, in what must be a massive relief for The Crown’s producers, filming for season four was just about complete by mid-March 2020 when the coronavirus pandemic hit and sent the TV industry into lockdown.
 The final days of filming were brought forward and Helena Bonham Carter had to cancel her wrap party.